EcsRx/ecsrx/README.md

 EcsRx is a reactive take on the common ECS pattern with a well separated design using rx and adhering to IoC and other sensible design patterns.

+> This library is stable and works fine, but has been somewhat superceded by [EcsR3](https://github.com/EcsRx/EcsR3) which has evolved much further along, some changes from there may get back ported but its recommended you use [EcsR3](https://github.com/EcsRx/EcsR3) instead of this if you are able to.

 [![Build Status][build-status-image]][build-status-url]
 [![Code Quality Status][codacy-image]][codacy-url]
 [![License][license-image]][license-url]